sanskrit/raw_etexts_english/blogs/manasataramgini/2014-07-12_poem-on-subutais-attack-on-qazvin.md

 +++
-title = "Poem on Sübütäi’s attack onxa0Qazvin"
+title = "Poem on Sübütäi’s attack on Qazvin"

 +++
 The great Mongol Noyan Jebe upon receiving the news of the death of the